shuini888/AQI_Data_analysis/README.md

 ## Results<a name="results"></a>

-My finding result please see the blog.md
+My finding result please see the blog

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>